 If you own your own oxygen mask you will have to take it with you, clean and disinfect it at home then bring it back with you for each session.

 We will still loan members oxygen masks, these will be brought to you while you remain in your vehicle, these are to be dropped off in a box placed within the foyer as you leave.

 Once inside the chamber you will now have to attach the tubes to your own mask, chamber operators are currently unable to assist you.
 If you do need assistance, whether this is to enter/exit the chamber, transfer to a wheelchair or to attach the air tubes, you will need to bring someone with you to help.
 Remember, unless exempt, they will need to wear a protective face mask whilst in the Centre.

-To protect yourself and our team each session will be limited to four people.
+To protect yourself and our team each session will be limited to five people.